Korn: Follow the Leader and Issues (1998–2001)

-Untouchables (2002–2003)
+Untouchables, Take a Look in the Mirror and Welch's departure (2002–2005)

 On June 11, 2002, Korn re-emerged into the media with their fifth album Untouchables.
 It debuted at number two on the Billboard 200 with 434,000 in sales.
 The band has blamed music piracy for the drop in sales, as an unmastered version of the album had leaked three months prior to its official release date.
 On April 2, 2002, the Opie and Anthony Show began airing songs from Untouchables.
 After playing a few songs, the broadcasters received a cease-and-desist letter from Sony Music Entertainment.
 Opie and Anthony said "The reason for the premature premiere was to infuriate a rival New York station, which disallows their in-studio guests to appear on 'The Opie and Anthony Show.'"
 The release of this album was preceded by a show at the Hammerstein Ballroom in New York a day prior to the album's release broadcast digitally throughout movie theatres in the United States.

 The album contained experiments and styles never previously attempted by Korn.
 AllMusic related: "The band is far more experimental this time out, delivering Helmet-like ringing guitars that melt and morph into each other, a mix of Metallica-esque blastbeats and tight funk drumming from the constantly improving David Silveria, and memorable riffs that take the shape of dark sound structures and offer more than just a collection of chords."
 The first two music videos from Untouchables, "Here to Stay" and "Thoughtless", were directed by the Hughes Brothers.
 "Here to Stay" earned Korn a Grammy Award for Best Metal Performance.
 "Here to Stay" peaked at number 72 on the Billboard Hot 100.
 During an interview with Wall of Sound, Munky revealed the album was the band's most expensive to make, but it produced several of his favourite songs, including "Thoughtless" and "Here To Stay".